cvet/fonline/README.md

   + Fallout 1/2
   + Fallout Tactics
   + Arcanum
-  + 3D characters in modern graphic formats
+  + 3D characters in modern graphic formats (FBX)
-  + and more...
+  + And common graphics formats like PNG or TGA

 Important note: *Not all from described above features are already implemented, for additional information look at 'Work in progress' section below*.